awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-EKS-quickstart.md

 If you are already using Fluentd in your Kubernetes cluster and want to extend it to be the log solution for Container Insights, we provide a FluentD configuration for you to do so\.

 To deploy the CloudWatch agent and Fluentd using the quick start, use the following command\.
 The following setup contains a community supported FluentD container image\.
 You can replace the image with your own FluentD image as long as it meets the FluentD image requirements\.
-For more information, see [\(Optional\) Set Up FluentD as a DaemonSet to Send Logs to CloudWatch Logs](Container-Insights-setup-logs.md)\.
+For more information, see [\(Optional\) Set up FluentD as a DaemonSet to send logs to CloudWatch Logs](Container-Insights-setup-logs.md)\.

 ```
 curl https://raw.githubusercontent.com/aws-samples/amazon-cloudwatch-container-insights/latest/k8s-deployment-manifest-templates/deployment-mode/daemonset/container-insights-monitoring/quickstart/cwagent-fluentd-quickstart.yaml | sed "s/{{cluster_name}}/cluster-name/;s/{{region_name}}/cluster-region/" | kubectl apply -f -